Communicable Disease Prevention Plan

 • Hand Sanitizer:

-1. We recommend that all guides, instructors, clients, and students provide their own “Spray Pump Style” hand sanitizer, and keep it on their person throughout the course and guided days.
+1. We recommend that all guides, instructors, clients, and students provide their own “Spray Pump Style” hand sanitizer and keep it on their person throughout the course and guided days.

 Personal Hygiene:

-• Conscious Self Health Monitoring:
+• Conscious Self-Health Monitoring:

 Rapid Testing

 Rapid testing is evolving at the moment.
 As of now, we do not require that students or guests will have to take a rapid test to go on a lodge trip.
-The reason for this is the tests are not accurate enough to catch asymptomatic COVID.
-The tests currently available are great at catching COVID if the person is showing symptoms.

-2. Anyone who happens to get sick while one of our lodge trips will be offered a rapid test.
+1. Anyone who happens to get sick while one of our lodge trips will be offered a rapid test.

 Individual Lodge Policies.

 1. Kootenay Backcountry Guides rents lodges from private businesses.
-We are subject to and will follow their policies regarding their infectious disease control.
+We are subject to and will follow their policies regarding infectious disease control.

 ADDITIONAL RESOURCES